Blue Shape Top

 On the other side, there’s the automatic response.
 This is our body’s physiological response to our emotions (increased heart rate, difficulty thinking clearly, muscles prepping for movement), and our quick and automatic behavioral reactions (running, fighting, screaming, freezing).
 The relationship between these two sides is important as we think about our emotional regulation abilities.
 If our automatic fight or flight response is really strong, taking the time to stop and think through coping strategies in moments of threat (or perceived threat) is incredibly difficult, and oftentimes not an option.

-Now add the layer of ADHD, ASD, or anxiety on top of all this (extra difficulty with things like impulse control, thinking through long term consequences of your actions, cognitive flexibility, and interpreting sensory information), or add a history of traumatic experiences (leading to increased hypervigilance and emotional and behavioral reactivity) and “emotion regulation” just became a whole lot more complicated (and hard, really hard).
+Now add the layer of ADHD, ASD, or anxiety on top of all this (extra difficulty with things like impulse control, thinking through long term consequences of your actions, cognitive flexibility, and interpreting sensory information), or add a history of traumatic experiences (leading to increased hypervigilance and emotional and behavioral reactivity) and “emotional regulation” just became a whole lot more complicated (and hard, really hard).

 Developing an ability versus teaching a concept